singingwolfboy/flask-dance/docs/api.rst

    .. attribute:: session

       An :class:`~requests_oauthlib.OAuth2Session` instance that
-      automatically loads tokens for the OAuth provider from the backend.
+      automatically loads tokens for the OAuth provider from the storage.
       This instance is automatically created the first time it is referenced for each request to your Flask application.

    .. attribute:: backend

-      The :doc:`token storage backend <backends>` that this blueprint uses.
+      The :doc:`token storage <storages>` that this blueprint uses.

    .. attribute:: token